mykelalvis/FT/Traveller/WORKING/Book 1.md

 should first roll on the reaction table (Book 3) and should not offer to a negatively reacting official.
 DMs to be applied: no expertise, +5; per level of expertise, -1 ; if the official reacts as a strong friend on the reaction table (a roll of 12). -2.
-Referee: Insure that both the cash offered and the act solicited are reasonable; if not, imple- ment appropriate DMs.
+Referee: Insure that both the cash offered and the act solicited are reasonable; if not, imple-ment appropriate DMs.
 Note that the roll for accepting a bribe varies inversely with the law level of a world; the more stringent the laws, the greater the corruption.
-If a bribe is not accept- ed, roll 3- for the offer to be reported to higher authorities.
+If a bribe is not accept-ed, roll 3- for the offer to be reported to higher authorities.

 Computer: The individual is skilled in the Computers perform valuable functions in programming and operation of electronic and human society, and individuals capable of